-We believed that Prime Day would return to July this year - and we even predicted it would take place from Monday, July 11 - Tuesday, July 12 (so we were one day off).
-It's a return to the usual time period after it was held earlier last year, in June, and even pushed back to October over the previous two years due to disruption caused by the pandemic.
+We believed that the previous Prime Day would return to July - and we even predicted it would take place from Monday, July 11 - Tuesday, July 12 (so we were one day off).
+It was a return to the usual time period after it was held earlier in June and pushed back to October over the previous two years due to disruption caused by the pandemic.

 What is Amazon Prime Day?